 The Good, The Bad & the Ugly of Crimpers

-In this photo I have lined up some of my wire crimper's.
+In this photo I have lined up a short selection of wire crimper's.
 The one on the far left IS NOT A CRIMPER!
 I only say this because I have witnessed people putting together marine terminations with a pair of PLIERS.

 The next crimper, the one with the yellow handles, is a cheap hardware store quality crimper and should only ever be used in an absolute emergency.

-The middle crimper is a decent quality Klein crimper though it's not really well suited for much other than crimping non-insulated terminals.
+The middle tool is a low grade Klein strip & crimp tool though it's not really well suited for much other than crimping non-insulated terminals and stripping wire.

-The fourth crimper is a good quality crimper, made by Ancor Products, and designed specifically for crimping marine or aviation grade heat shrink terminations.
-The jaws of this crimper are precision machined, and wide enough in cross section, to produce an excellent crimp.
-This crimper is also of the ratcheting type and will not release until a proper crimp has been made.
+The CMI version is actually a better quality tool IMHO.
+This tool is designed specifically for crimping marine or aviation grade heat shrink terminals.
+The jaws of this crimper are fairly well machined, and wide enough in cross section, to produce a decent quality crimp.
+This crimper is also of the controlled cycle or ratcheting type and will not release until a proper crimp has been made.

 The final crimper shown is another ratcheting type crimper but this one, set up with the jaws shown, is designed for insulated crimp terminals.
 It makes a "double crimp" for insulated terminals.